History of the Jews in Syria: Post-1948

 In 1954, the Syrian government temporarily lifted the ban on Jewish emigration; Jews who left had to leave all their property to the government.
 After the first group of Jewish emigrants left for Turkey in November 1954, emigration was swiftly banned again.

 In 1958, when Syria joined the United Arab Republic, Jewish emigration was temporarily permitted again, again on condition that those leaving relinquish all their property, but it was soon prohibited again.
 In 1959, people accused of helping Jews escape Syria were brought to trial.

-In March 1964, a new decree banned Jews from traveling more than 5 km from their hometowns.
+Following the 1963 Syrian coup d'état in which the Assad regime assumed power, a new decree in March 1964 banned Jews from traveling more than 5 km from their hometowns.
 Jews were not allowed to work for the government or banks, could not acquire drivers' licenses, and were banned from purchasing property.
 Jews could not choose to have their heirs inherit their property, with the government confiscating the property of all Jews upon their deaths.

 Although Jews were prohibited from leaving the country, they were sometimes allowed to travel abroad for commercial or medical reasons.
 Any Jew granted clearance to leave the country had to leave behind a bond of $300–$1,000 and family members to be used as hostages to ensure they returned.
 An airport road was paved over the Jewish cemetery in Damascus, and Jewish schools were closed and handed over to Muslims.

 The Jewish Quarter of Damascus was under constant surveillance by the secret police, who were present at synagogue services, weddings, bar mitzvahs, and other Jewish gatherings.
 The secret police closely monitored contact between Syrian Jews and foreigners and kept a file on every member of the Jewish community.
 Jews also had their phones tapped and their mail read by the secret police.

 After Israel's victory in the 1967 Six-Day War, restrictions were further tightened, and 57 Jews in Qamishli were allegedly killed in a pogrom.
 The Jewish communities in Damascus, Aleppo, and Qamishli were under house arrest for eight months following the war.
 Many Jewish workers were laid off following the Six-Day War.